zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 don’t want to get shin splints.”
 Your “shin” (shin ) is the part of your leg – the front of your leg between your knee and your foot.
 “Shin  splints” is a condition where you experience pain in that part of your body, ofte n caused by running on very hard surfaces or wearing shoes that are not appropr iate, that aren’t good for running.
 Lars says, “It’s important that we start slowly and maintain a low-impact workout.”
 “Low-impact” is an exercise that doesn’t  require that your body be moving or jumping or running on a hard surface; it’ s also a general term for exercise that isn’t very difficult, it’s sort of ea sier than doing other kinds of exercise.
 The noun “workout” is a session or a sho rt period of time of doing some sort of physical activity, especially if you d o it regularly.
 I work out Monday through Friday by walking every morning; that’s my workout.
 Notice I also used “work out” (two words) as a verb, meaning to exerci se.
 Here it’s used as a noun; it means that period of time when you are exercisin g.

 So Lars wants to do a low-impact workout.
 Reina sa ys, “Forget it!” meaning I’m frustrated with you, I’m tired of you, I’m not goin g to do that.
 Reina says, “I’ll race you.”
 “To race (someone)” is to see who can run, i n this case, the fastest, who can do the activity the quickest.
-Reina says, “The  last one to the park buys lunch,” meaning they’re going to race – they’re goi ng to compete against each other, and the last person to arrive at the park wh ere they’re going in their run or walk has to buy lunch.
+Reina says, “The  last one to the park buys lunch,” meaning they’re going to race – they’re going to compete against each other, and the last person to arrive at the park wh ere they’re going in their run or walk has to buy lunch.
 If you lose, in other words , you have to buy lunch.
 Reina says, “Ready, set, go!”
 These three words are trad itionally used to begin a race.
 “Ready, set, go,” and then you begin after the word  “go.”
 It’s sort of like “three, two, one,” but we use this expression, at least in American English, “ready, set, go.”

 We’re not sure, in this dialogue, if Lars is lazy o r Reina is not too smart and may injure herself!

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]